 But there are some distinctions that you need to consider!

-Differences between Business and Personal E-mail
+Differences between Business and Personal Email

 A little backstory…

-When I started typing about email etiquette, over 20 years ago, folks started asking about business related issues.
-They made it clear that they didn’t really care about the personal email related topics I was typing about.
+When I started typing about email etiquette over 28 years ago, folks began asking about business-related issues.
+They made it clear that they didn’t care about the personal email-related topics I was typing about.

-For those interested in Business E-mail and technology best practices, here are a few of my top articles over there to start you out:
+For those interested in Business Email and technology best practices, here are a few of my top articles over there to start you out: